sadPororo/UniPool-SV/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-1.12.0-%23EE4C2C?style=for-the-badge&logo=PyTorch&logoColor=%23EE4C2C)
 * We recommend you to visit [Previous Versions (v1.12.0)](https://pytorch.org/get-started/previous-versions/#v1120) for **PyTorch** installation including torchaudio==0.12.0.

+Use the [requirements.txt](/requirements.txt) to install the rest of the Python dependencies.
+**Ubuntu-Soundfile** and **conda-ffmpeg** packages would be required for preprocessing, and you can install them as below.

 ```bash
 $ pip install -r requirements.txt
 $ apt-get install python3-soundfile